Vancouver is Canada’s most expensive city and the startup costs from tuition and books can leave a gaping hole in your wallet.

 2. Track your spending

-Write down every purchase you make or use a budget app like Mint, Wally, or Mvelopes.
+Write down every purchase you make or use a budget app like Mint, Wally, Mvelopes, or Goodbudget.
 Simply tracking what you spend can help you notice patterns, make you more aware of where your money is going, and help you identify if you need to make a change.

 3. Differentiate ‘needs’ vs ‘wants’